m4556/quality_prediction_wines/README.md

   #  ****Wine type prediction: Project Overview****

-- Created wine type prediction model based on physicochemical properties of wine
+- Predicted the quality of a wine based on physicochemical properties of wine.
-- Visualized relationship between different features
+- Visualized relationship between different features.
-- Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+- Optimized different tree based models using GridsearchCV to reach the best model.

- # ****Understanding data features****
+ # ****Data features****

 There are 1599 samples of red wine and 4898 samples of white wine in the data sets.
 Each wine sample has the following characteristics :